Welcome to the Age of Real Personal Computing

 This trend is where the current development of emerging technologies comes into play.
-They will continue and enhance that path to an extend that’s tough to imagine right now.
+They will continue and enhance that path to an extent that’s tough to imagine right now.

 And this is a good thing.
-With the continuous disintegration of the device-owner relationship it becomes less important what device your using, more why you’re using it.
+With the continuous disintegration of the device-owner relationship it becomes less important what device you're using, more why you’re using it.
 The experience is the differentiator.

 These technologies are going to be omnipresent.
 Everywhere we go, in everything we do.
 So much so that we’re not just using them within our lives anymore, they will become part of our lives.
 The technology fades into the background.
 Meaningful exchange on a human level becomes the ultimate paradigm.
 And with that, it becomes deeply personal.

 Let’s take a look at how each of these technologies will become an integral part of our personal space.
 Physically and mentally.

 Right now, Augmented Reality is confined to our smartphones and bulky, expensive and functionally limited headsets.
 It’s just not there yet, but the potential is easy to see.
 Ambitious companies like Magic Leap have been teasing AR’s potential for years, and are finally promising a step towards the future with their first dev kit, the Magic Leap One Creators Edition.

 AR will bring your digital life right into the real world.
 It will display contextual information to what you're doing.
 It will create virtual workstations, or cinemas, depending on your mood.
 It will bring games and learning content right to wherever you are, making use of the objects and situational properties of your environment.

 Traditionally, screens always acted as a barrier between us and the digital medium.
 With AR, this safe distance will be shattered and content invades your personal space.